-Emergency Operations Centre Support Roles Description: In parallel to the sections of the IMS structure at the EOC, additional support roles may be needed, especially in the case of a Major Emergency or an incident that requires an activation of the EOC that extends over a significant period of time.
-Membe ərship • The EOC Coordinator will, in most cases, be team members of the Town of Pelham Fire and By-Law Services Department Roles and Responsibilities: • Provide support to the EOC Director • EOC access control including identification of members of the MECG and their support staff as well as restriction of access to unauthorized persons • Health, safety and security of EOC staff Coordination of parking for members of the MECG and their staff at the EOC • IT and telecommunications support to the MECG • Provision of supplies and equipment to the EOC • Catering services and provision of rest areas at the EOC EOC, ir DC Coordinator will also be responsible for constantly evaluating the efficiency of operations within the n coordinating the emergency response support.
-In particular, the EOC Coordinator will assess and make mendations to the EOC Director/CEMC on:
+The EOC Coordinator will, in most cases, be team members of the Town of Pelham Fire and By-Law Services Department

+- Provide support to the EOC Director - EOC access control including identification of members of the MECG and their support staff as well as restriction of access to unauthorized persons - Health, safety and security of EOC staff - Coordination of parking for members of the MECG and their staff at the EOC - IT and telecommunications support to the MECG - Provision of supplies and equipment to the EOC - Catering services and provision of rest areas at the EOC

+The EOC Coordinator will also be responsible for constantly evaluating the efficiency of operations within the EOC, in coordinating the emergency response support.
+In particular, the EOC Coordinator will assess and make recommendations to the EOC Director/CEMC on:

-- The need to call in additional personal or volunteers to participate in one or more teams - The efficient flow of communications from one team to another - The efficient use of incident status boards, logs, maps, technology and other telecommunications - The need for nourishment, rest and stress debriefing of the MECG members - The organization of smooth transition during the changing of shifts at the EOC (i.e. transfer of command and debriefings) - The lighting and other environmental concerns of the EOC facilities
+- The need to call in additional personal or volunteers to participate in one or more teams - · The efficient flow of communications from one team to another - The efficient use of incident status boards, logs, maps, technology and other telecommunications - The need for nourishment, rest and stress debriefing of the MECG members - The organization of smooth transition during the changing of shifts at the EOC (i.e. transfer of command and debriefings) - The lighting and other environmental concerns of the EOC facilities